CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`. <br>
-> The index refers to the index number shown retrieved listing.<br>
+> The index refers to the index number shown on the retrieved listing.<br>
 > The index **must be a positive integer** 1, 2, 3, ...

 Examples: